stormtracks/btcsuite-notes/btcsim/actorcomm.md

 * simulateTx [goroutine only]

 ##### sendRawTransaction

-called by simulateTx, splitUtxos
+is called by simulateTx, splitUtxos

-All of these methods in **actor** are called from within this file

 ### comm.go